adolfintel/TDF/README.md

 __`export WINEDEBUG`__
 Enables/disables some [Wine debug channels](https://wiki.winehq.org/Debug_Channels).

-By default, TDF sets this to `-all` improve performance, but you might want to enable one or more of these for troubleshooting, or restore the default Wine settings using `unset WINEDEBUG`.
+By default, TDF sets this to `-all` to improve performance, but you might want to enable one or more of these for troubleshooting, or restore the default Wine settings using `unset WINEDEBUG`.

 Don't add `+relay` to this variable, as it's controlled by the `TDF_WINE_DEBUG_RELAY` variable.